JayVelazquez/playlist-maker/README.md

 # Playlist Maker
-A website that allows users to search the Spotify library, create a custom playlist, name it and then save it to their Spotify account using the Spotify API
+A web app enabling users to explore the Spotify library, craft personalized playlists, name them, and seamlessly save them to their Spotify accounts using the Spotify API.

 ## Table of Contents